davepacheco/node-statblast/README.md

 the expansion '%\_name' expands to the basename.

 If you blast a stat that's not defined in the configuration, statblast just ignores it.
-You can reconfigure your app to determine what you want to be sending and not, but the app code can always just call into statblast.
+The idea is that your app can record whatever it wants and you can reconfigure statblast to filter out only the events you want to send.

 ## Error handling